-You can disable/override vMotion for a given VM in the recovery plan, click on the VM and choose Configure Recovery.
+For a given VM in the recovery plan, to disable or override a vMotion for a VM, click on the VM and choose Configure Recovery.

-Deselect the Use vMotion for planned migration box if you prefer SRM not attempt to vMotion that VM.
+Deselect the Use vMotion for planned migration box if it is preferred for SRM to not attempt to vMotion that VM.

-When you initiate the recovery wizard, you have one more option to disable vMotion for all VMs in the plan if you choose.
-Default is to attempt it for all eligible VMs.
+When the recovery wizard is initiated, you have one more option to disable vMotion for all VMs in the plan if you choose.
+The default is to attempt it for all eligible VMs.

 If you choose to vMotion: